PSI master's program

 "I learned more about physics and cutting-edge research than I ever thought possible." – Cristian Ardelean, Canada

-Perimeter is committed to inclusion, diversity, equity, and accessibility in our community.
+Perimeter is committed to equity, diversity, and inclusion in our community.

 How are admissions and funding handled?